projectacrn/acrn-hypervisor/doc/tutorials/increase-uos-disk-size.rst

-.. _Increase UOS disk size:
+.. _Increase User VM disk size:

-Increasing the User OS disk size
+Increasing the User VM disk size
 ################################

 This document builds on the :ref:`getting_started` and assumes you already have a system with ACRN installed and running correctly.
-The size of the pre-built Clear Linux User OS (UOS) virtual disk is typically only 8GB and this may not be sufficient for some applications.
+The size of the pre-built Clear Linux User OS (User VM) virtual disk is typically only 8GB and this may not be sufficient for some applications.
 This guide explains a simple few steps to increase the size of that virtual disk.